Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/karma.md

 ## Legal and ethical

-- Only test on your own devices or with explicit written permission.
+- Only test on your own devices or with written permission.
-- Use in controlled environments only.
-- Obtain proper authorization before testing.
-- Stop attacks immediately when testing is complete.
-- Use Karma for educational purposes and authorized security testing only.
-- Never use Karma to attack networks you don't own.
+- Never use Karma on networks you don't own.

 ## Starting Karma